Vitalii-Misechko/conditional-gha-workflow/README.md

 This repository is playground and test environment for GHA workflow POCs

+- [ ] Check if PR number for a `push` without PR does not set PR number
-- [ ] Check when fact1 and fact2 is set PR
+- [ ] Check when fact1 and fact2 are set for PR